JRH89/react-unit-tests-js/README.md

 # react-unit-tests-js

-This project demonstrates a simple sign-up and sign-in page with basic authentication functionality, along with Jest tests to ensure the component works as expected.
-The project includes React components and Jest tests to verify the sign-up, sign-in, and error handling features.
+This project demonstrates a home page, simple sign-up and sign-in page with basic authentication functionality, and Jest tests to ensure the components works as expected.

 ## Project Description